OpenNebula/docs/source/deployment/cloud_design/open_cloud_architecture.rst

 -  :ref:`System Datastores <system_ds>`: to hold images for running VMs.
 Depending on the storage technology used, these temporal images can be complete copies of the original image, qcow deltas or simple filesystem links.

 -  **Image Datastores**: to store the disk images repository.
-Disk images are moved, or cloned to/from the System Datastore when the VMs are deployed or shutdown, or when disks are attached or snapshoted.
+Disk images are moved, or cloned to/from the System Datastore when the VMs are deployed or shutdown, or when disks are attached or snapshotted.

 -  :ref:`File Datastore <file_ds>`: a special datastore used to store plain files, not disk images.
 These files can be used as kernels, ramdisks or context files.

 Image datastores can be of different types, depending on the underlying storage technology:

--  :ref:`File-system <fs_ds>`: to store disk images in a file form.
+-  :ref:`Filesystem <fs_ds>`: to store disk images in a file form.
 The files are stored in a shared filesystem mounted from a SAN/NAS server.

 -  :ref:`LVM <lvm_drivers>`: to use LVM volumes instead of plain files to hold the Virtual Images.
 This reduces the overhead of having a file-system in place and thus increases performance.